-- 1. In a large mixing bowl, combine the flour and salt, then cut in the shortening with a pastry cutter or two knives, till the mixture resembles coarse meal.
-Mixing with a wooden spoon, gradually add enough of the water so that a ball of dough forms.
+- In a large bowl, combine the flour and salt, and then cut in the shortening with a pastry cutter or 2 knives until the mixture resembles coarse meal.
+Mixing with a wooden spoon, gradually dribble in enough of the water as you mix so that a ball of dough forms.
 You'll probably need at least 4 tablespoons ice water.
 Start with that.
 And then if more water is necessary for a dough to form, gradually add more.

-- 5. In a large bowl, beat the eggs with an electric mixer till frothy.
-Add the corn syrup, flour, vanilla, and salt, and beat till well blended.
+- In a large bowl, beat the eggs with an electric mixer until well combined.
+Add the corn syrup, flour, vanilla, and salt, and beat until well blended.
 Stir in the butter and pecans and mix well.

-- 6. Turn the mixture into the pie shell and bake till the filling is cooked but still soft in the center when the pie is gently shaken, 50 to 60 minutes.
+- Pour the mixture into the pie shell and bake till the filling is cooked but still soft in the center when the pie is gently shaken, 50 to 65 minutes.
 Cool the pie completely on a rack and then chill slightly.
-Slice and serve the pie with a dollop of whipped cream on top.
+Slice and serve the pie with a dollop of whipped cream, if desired.

 - Make in advance–The pie can be made up to 1 day in advance.
 Refrigerate until ready to serve.

 - Measuring corn syrup–Spray the inside of your measuring cup with cooking spray for easier measuring and pouring.

 - Don’t overbake–Your pie should still have a little wiggle in the center when it’s done.
 Take care not to overbake it, or your pecans could burn and become bitter.
 If the pecans are browning too quickly, tent the pie with aluminum foil.